DataResponsibly/RAI_Site.github.io/_pages/nairr.md

         {% include figure.html path="assets/img/people/nairr/William D. Gropp.jpg" class="img-fluid " nairr-people=true %}
       </td>
       <td>
-        <p style="font-weight: bold; font-size: 1.1em;"> William D. Gropp — Director of the National Center for Supercomputing Applications, University of Illinois Urbana-Champaign </p> <p>William Douglas Gropp is the director of the National Center for Supercomputing Applications (NCSA) and Thomas M. Siebel Chair in the Department of Computer Science at the University of Illinois at Urbana–Champaign.
-He is also the founding Director of the Parallel Computing Institute.
+        <p style="font-weight: bold; font-size: 1.1em;"> William D. Gropp — Director of the National Center for Supercomputing Applications, University of Illinois Urbana-Champaign </p> <p>William Gropp is the director of the National Center for Supercomputing Applications (NCSA), holds a Grainger Distinguished Chair in Engineering, and is a professor in the Siebel School of Computing and Data at the University of Illinois at Urbana–Champaign.
         <br>
         <a href="https://wgropp.cs.illinois.edu/">Institutional Website</a></p>
       </td>